Pranav-Kale/Enterprise-Grade-SOC-Detection-Engineering-Lab/README.md

-##Enterprise Grade SOC & Detection Engineering Lab
+# Enterprise Grade SOC & Detection Engineering Lab

+---
-1. Project Overview
+## 1. Project Overview

 Modern cybersecurity failures rarely happen because security tools are missing.
 They occur when tools operate in silos, telemetry is not correlated, alerts lack context, and response workflows are fragmented ⚠️.
 A real Security Operations Center (SOC) is not defined by dashboards alone, but by how effectively security data is collected, analyzed, and acted upon 🛡️.